xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- enh (keith)  Allow exclusion of channels in xFade from blending/brightness control 2018.23 July 27, 2018
+   -- enh (keith)  Allow exclusion of channels in xFade from blending/brightness control -- enh (keith)  Add a sample on warp mode which samples a pixel from the underlying layer and sets the whole model to that colour
+2018.23 July 27, 2018
    -- enh (gil)    Increase DMX Effect/Panel to 40 channels.
    -- enh (gil)    Changed the default channel assignments for the Skulltronix Skull option so that you can set